 - Applicants must have a professorial appointment at the time of the award

 - Applicants must be able to devote a minimum of 2 years towards the KL2 training program

-- 2 year program for doctoral students with coursework related to Personalized Medicine
+- 2 year program for doctoral students and postdoctoral fellow

 - Recipients may not accept funding from another NIH source while in the TL1 program

 - Application process begins each Fall for July 1st award date (2 year program only)

 Master of Science Patient Oriented Research

 A broadly based didactic program offering training in the fundamentals of interdisciplinary clinical and translational research to fellows and junior faculty.